PaulCaruana/react-hooks-global-reducer-server/README.md

 ## Stage II Example

-Redux without the drawbacks.
+Fully functional Redux without the drawbacks.
 No plumbling code, pure functions, loosely coupled components with SOLID design principles.

+For a simpler CRUD client only version with simulated asyncronous calls please refer to Stage I example of this code at https://github.com/PaulCaruana/react-hooks-global-reducer.

 ### Background and design